MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/webhint.md

 # webhint VS Code extension

 [webhint](https://webhint.io) is a customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors.
 This open-source project, initially developed by the Microsoft Edge team, is now part of the [OpenJS Foundation](https://openjsf.org/).
-The Microsoft Edge team continues to contribute to webhint alongside developers across the web community.
+The Microsoft Edge team continues to contribute to webhint alongside web developers in the community.

 ![GIF of webhint VS Code extension](./media/webhint-vscode.gif)